 - Why are you leaving your current position?

-This question will allow you to gain more insight of the candidates history, while also seeing if your company can provide alternatives for any of the reasons they are leaving their current position.
-Also, the candidate’s ability to show respect for their previous employer gives you an idea on their professionalism.
+This question will allow you to gain more insight into the candidate’s history, while also seeing if your company can provide alternatives for any of the reasons they are leaving their current position.
+Also, the candidate’s ability to show respect for their previous employer gives you an idea of their professionalism.

 - How would your coworkers describe you?

-By asking a candidate this question, you will be able to gain some insight on their soft skills and how they might work with the member of your team.
-While this requires knowing the strengths of your current employees, you need to make sure your candidate can compliment those.
+By asking a candidate this question, you will be able to gain some insight into their soft skills and how they might work with the member of your team.
+While this requires knowing the strengths of your current employees, you need to make sure your candidate can complement those.